 Once these parameters are created for the datasets, a dynamic variable will be passed to the dataset objects through the pipeline to populate them.
 In the above diagram, the copy activity will pass variables to both the CSV and Table dataset objects at runtime indicating what data they should be referencing.
 The copy activity is able to pass these variables to the datasets because the user will fill in these parameters each time a copy activity is created.

-Below is an ADF pipeline diagram that ideally uses parameterization and creates the least amount of redundancy as possible.
+Below is an Azure Data Factory pipeline diagram that ideally uses parameterization and creates the least amount of redundancy possible.

-The ForEach activity allows users to call a new activity for each of the items in the list that it is referring to.
+The ForEach activity in the Azure Data Factory pipeline allows users to call a new activity for each of the items in the list that it is referring to.
 In our example, we would be calling the same copy activity we used for all previous pipelines for each of the file names in the blob storage and would pass the file name in as a parameter to the copy activity.
 This pipeline would then populate the respective tables in the SQL database for each of the files that were in blob storage.
-This makes this a dynamic solution, one that can adjust and require no additional work if the files in blob storage change and will help reduce the number of errors due to being automated.
+This makes this a dynamic solution – one that can adjust and require no additional work if the files in blob storage change and will help reduce the number of errors due to being automated.